benhook1013/space-game/PLAN.md

 - Placeholder shapes or colors are fine early;
   document sources in `ASSET_GUIDE.md` and credit in `ASSET_CREDITS.md`
 - Prefer CC0 or similar licenses and keep total assets <5 MB
+- Maintain a versioned `assets_manifest.json` to track assets for each release and help with caching

 ### PWA & Deployment